Counterfeit phone chargers can be deadly.

-With that in mind, it's important to be aware of the risks when buying a plug-in charger.
-To help you know what to look out for, Electrical Safety First has developed the following safety points:
+With that in mind, it's important to be aware of the risks when buying a phone charger.

 The 3-point safety check

-- 1.8 million mobile phone chargers are bought online in the UK each year (30 million annual sales in the UK)
+- 1.8 million phone chargers are bought online in the UK each year.

 - The UK has seen a six-fold increase in the number of counterfeit electrical goods seized over the previous four years.

-- And the value of such goods seized by councils and the Border control rose from just over £2.6 million in 2009 to more than £15.7 million in 2012.
+- The value of counterfeit goods seized by councils and the Border Control rose from just over £2.6 million in 2009 to more than £15.7 million in 2012.
 The most-seized items were chargers.

 Many imported chargers do not satisfy UK safety regulations and can cause serious electric shock, injury or fire.